blacckwolff-cs/vulpes/introduction.md

 **In short:**
 *Vulpes is what C++ could have been, what Rust wanted to be, and what Python makes you wish you had—
-but it’s all in one language, with a fox’s attitude.*
+but it’s all in one language.*